NavyDevilDoc/Document_Loading_Pipeline/README.md

    a.
 Pinecone (requires an API key)
    b.
 ChromaDB (local instantiation)
    c.
 Memory (temporary...seriously, this is temporary, like that pair of matching socks you swore was there yesterday)

+Because this runs through the command line, check out the user guide.
+Also, if downloading SpaCy doesn't work, check out the additional_downloads.txt file.